GregHaris/gregharis_portfolio_website/README.md

-# Grëg Häris Portfolio Website
+# Grëg Häris' Portfolio Website

 This is the portfolio website of Grëg Häris, showcasing his skills and experience in web development.
 Built with React, TypeScript, Next.js, TailwindCSS, and Radix UI for a performant and visually appealing experience.